 Many expenses and changes in life can be planned, like buying a house, going on holiday, picking up groceries or having a baby.
 But there can be plenty of unforeseen changes as well, including job losses, shock bills, broken-down cars and illness.
 The good news is that you don’t have to get into debt if unplanned situations arise.

+In a time where fluctuating costs and economic uncertainty can create financial stress, budgeting and saving become more important than ever.
 Follow these simple actions to create an emergency fund for that rainy day, and take another step towards financial peace of mind.

 Assess your total income